-People who are not in deportation proceedings can first file their application for asylum and withholding (which is done on Form I-589) with U.S. Citizenship and Immigration Services (USCIS).
+People who are not in deportation proceedings can first file their application for asylum and withholding (on Form I-589) with U.S. Citizenship and Immigration Services (USCIS).
 After the I-589 has been accepted for processing, they will attend an interview at a USCIS asylum office.
 Only if the interviewing officer does not grant asylum to the person will he or she be referred to immigration court proceedings to present the application all over again.

 Asylum is granted to aliens who can prove they are unable or unwilling to return to their home country due to having faced past persecution or having a well-founded fear of future persecution based on their race, religion, nationality, political opinion, or membership in a particular social group.

-Withholding of Removal -- which you ask for at the same time as asylum -- is granted to aliens who can prove that, if returned to their home country, their life or freedom would be threatened on account of one of the five protected grounds listed above.
+Withholding of Removal is a related remedy, which you ask for at the same time as asylum.
+It is granted to aliens who can prove that, if returned to their home country, their life or freedom would be threatened on account of one of the five protected grounds listed above.
 The applicant must show a "clear probability" of persecution, meaning that it is "more likely than not" that he or she will be subject to persecution.

 There is a separate ground of withholding of removal provided under the United Nations Convention Against Torture, for applicants who would be tortured if returned to their home country.